mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/poisson.md

 PyTorch: The shape and data type of the return value are the same as `input`.

 MindSpore: `shape` determines the shape of the random number tensor sampled under each distribution, and the shape of the return value is `mindspore.concat([shape, mindspore.shape(rate)], axis=0)` .
-When the value of `shape` is `Tensor([])`, the shape of the return value is the same as that in PyTorch, which is the same as the shape of 'rate'.
+When the value of `shape` is `Tensor([])`, the shape of the return value is the same as that in PyTorch, which is the same as the shape of `rate`.
 The data type of the return value is determined by `dtype` .

 There is no difference in function.